auth0/docs/articles/connections/calling-an-external-idp-api.md

 To do so, go to [Dashboard > APIs > Auth0 Management API > API Explorer](${manage_url}/#/apis/management/explorer) and click **Create & Authorize a Test Application**.

-This will create a new application and grant **all scopes of the Management API**.
+This will create a new application and grant **all <dfn data-key="scope">scopes</dfn> of the Management API**.
 This means that the tokens generated for this application will be able to access **all Management API endpoints**.

 ::: panel Can't see the button?
 If you don't see this button, it means that you have at least one authorized application already.
 In this case you can either update the scopes of an existing application and use that, or create a new one following these steps: